one-touch-provisioning/otp-gitops/README.md

 This repository provides an opinionated point of view on how tooling and principles such as `Terraform`, `Ansible` and `GitOps` can be used to manage the infrastructure, services and application layers of OpenShift/Kubernetes based systems.
 It takes into account the various personas interacting with the system and accounts for separation of duties.

-It is assumed that you have already configured the compute, networks, storage, Security Groups, Firewalls, VPC, etc to enable the platform to be deployed.
-The asset will not perform those actions for you, and it will fail if you attempt to deploy it without those all pre-configured.

-This respository is not intended to be a Step-by-Step Guide and some prior knowledge in OpenShift/Kubernetes/VM Provisioning is expected.
+This respository is not intended to be a full Step-by-Step Guide and some prior knowledge in OpenShift/Kubernetes/VM Provisioning is expected.

 ## Pattern Capabilities 🚀

-- The pattern will deploy an opionated OpenShift Advanced Cluster Management - Hub running OpenShift GitOps (ArgoCD), OpenShift Pipelines (Tekton), OpenShift Data Foundation (Rook.io), Ansible Automation Platform (Additional Subscription required), Red Hat Advanced Cluster Management (Open Cluster Management), Red Hat Advanced Cluster Security (Stackrox), Quay Registry, Quay Container Security, OpenShift Virtualisation (KubeVirt), IBM Infrastructure Automation from the IBM Cloud Pak for AIOps 3.2, SealedSecrets, Instana, Turbonomics and RHACM Observability.
+- The pattern will deploy an opionated Red Hat Advanced Cluster Management - Hub running OpenShift GitOps (ArgoCD), OpenShift Pipelines (Tekton), OpenShift Data Foundation (Rook.io), Ansible Automation Platform (Additional Subscription required), Red Hat Advanced Cluster Management (Open Cluster Management), Red Hat Advanced Cluster Security (Stackrox), Quay Registry, Quay Container Security, OpenShift Virtualisation (KubeVirt), IBM Infrastructure Automation from the IBM Cloud Pak for AIOps 3.2, SealedSecrets, Instana, Turbonomics and RHACM Observability.

 - Deployment and management of Managed OpenShift Clusters via OpenShift GitOps (everything is Infrastructure as Code) onto Amazon Web Services, Microsoft Azure, IBM Cloud, Google Cloud Platform, VMWare vSphere and Bare-metal environments, including Single Node OpenShift onto On Premise hosts.
 Allowing Managed OpenShift Clusters to be treated as "Cattle" not "Pets".